 Makita produces tools across a wide range of industries.
 They have specific divisions to address construction and building, cleaning, and landscaping and gardening (OPE).

 The industry saw the launch of the Makita XGT 40V Max tool platform in 2020.
-This allowed for both outdoor power equipment and heavier-duty tools that could benefit from higher voltage battery packs.
-On October 30th, Makita Corporation also released a statement that it would cease production of engine (petrol-powered) products at the entire group level on March 31, 2022, stating:
+This allowed for both outdoor power equipment and heavier-duty tools that could benefit from higher-voltage battery packs.
+On October 30th, Makita Corporation also released a statement that it would cease production of gas engine products at the entire group level on March 31, 2022, stating:

 …in response to the heightened awareness of global environmental issues and increasing needs for highly convenient, cordless products, Makita has recently been enhancing [the] development, production, and sales of cordless products that are environment-friendly and will gain popularity.Munetoshi Goto, President, Representative Director